kubernetes/enhancements/keps/sig-api-machinery/3962-mutating-admission-policies/README.md

 Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and can't do that now.
 -->
-Upgrade and rollback will be tested before the feature goes to Beta.
+Upgrade and rollback will be tested manually in a kind:

+- Enabled feature gate, created a MutatingAdmissionPolicy and MutatingAdmissionPolicyBinding with mutation to add a label to a pod.

+- Disabled feature gate, restarted apiserver, confirmed that the MutatingAdmissionPolicy and MutatingAdmissionPolicyBinding still exist.
+Added another Pod to verify that the mutation would not happen.

+- Re-enabled the feature gate, restarted apiserver, confirmed that the mutation will occur for new incoming pod creation request.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?